-The traceability and citability of ICOS data products are ensured by applying a system of unambiguous data identifiers, for example, DOIs as well as ICOS-internal dataset identification schemes.
+The traceability and citability of ICOS data products are ensured by applying a system of unambiguous data identifiers, for example, handle PID or DOI.
 The Carbon Portal has the overall responsibility for coordinating and ensuring the implementation of (internal and external) data identifiers for all ICOS data products.
-The citation and referencing of DOIs and data publications offer a simple bibliometric means of tracing and measuring the data usage through its referencing in the scientific literature.
+The citation and referencing of DOIs and data publications offer a bibliometric means of tracing and measuring the data usage through its referencing in the scientific literature.